Mark Bo Jensen

 Computer Graphics and Extended Reality Researcher.

-I am also a co-founder of AL-EYE, where we develop software that turns mixed reality headsets with eye tracking into disability aids for people with low vision, hearing loss, or motor disability with the goal of creating a ‘universal disability aids’ that provide multisensory support individualised for each user.
-My passion and research interests are exploring computer graphics in the context of extended reality to create more immersive and convincing extended reality experiences.
+I was a co-founder of AL-EYE, where we developed software that turned mixed reality headsets with eye tracking into disability aids for people with low vision, hearing loss, or motor disability with the goal of creating a ‘universal disability aids’ that provided multisensory support individualised for each user.

 I previously worked as a team lead at Dalux where I oversaw the development of their inhouse Vulkan-based mobile render engine, and I was an external lecturere at the Technical University of Denmark, teaching a course about creating XR-based experiences.